The 4:30 Movie (film): Release

 Saban Films acquired distribution rights and ran a tour throughout the summer in the United States, followed by a nationwide release.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 12 critics, indicating "mixed or average" reviews.

-Filmmaker Vera Drew named it her favorite film of 2024, calling it Kevin Smith's "best film in years."
+Filmmaker Vera Drew named it one of her favorite films of 2024, calling it Kevin Smith's "best film in years."